Trew1q/boot_releases/README.md

 # Releases of Pickle

-## This is just for the bootstrapper.
+## This is all of the items which is needed for the Pickle Bootstrapper
+- It has the version file, where I upload the build and the software info